DarkShadow77/Simple_Music_Player_UI/README.md

 # Music Player UI

-A flutter Ui design for a music player.
+A Flutter UI Design for a music player.

 This is a Neumorphism styled UI based on DesignCode Design from YouTube https://www.youtube.com/watch?v=sx6PD67EOaI&t=18s